brmson/dataset-sts/data/rte/snli/README.md

 Model Comparison
 ----------------

-For randomized models, 95% confidence intervals (t-distribution) will be reported.
+For randomized models, 95% confidence intervals (t-distribution) are be reported.

 Note that NO DROPOUT is applied for any of the models.